Day 2: Wednesday 26 November

 Speakers:

-- Dr Rakesh Koria, Acute Response Team GP, NHS Kent and Medway Ageing and Dying Well Clinical Lead
+- Dr Rakesh Koria, Acute Response Team GP Lead, NHS Kent & Medway ICB Ageing and Dying Well Clinical Lead

-- Dr Sarah Mitchell, GP, Primary Care Sheffield Proactive Care Team and National Clinical Director for Palliative and End of Life Care, NHS England
+- Dr Sarah Mitchell, GP, Primary Care Sheffield Proactive Care Team; Clinical Associate Professor of Palliative Care, St Gemma’s Academic Unit of Palliative Care, University of Leeds; National Clinical Director for Palliative Care and End-of-Life Care, NHS England

 👥: Clinical, CEOs, Trustees